 West Cork Fit Up Theatre Festival

 The Active Retirement Group fortnightly coffee mornings.
 Contact Tim on 75099 to check the date of the next coffee morning.

 The rural transport bus travels to Castletownbere on Tuesdays and Fridays, travelling out on the 10am ferry from the west end and returning on the 1.30pm ferry.
 The bus will pick you up from your home and drop you back after.
 The bus also transports people to and from Mass on Sundays.

 The bus is free for holders of travel passes.

 If you would like to avail of the bus service please contact 027 75099.

-Collections of household refuse will take place on the following dates:
+Collections of household refuse will take place on the following dates in 2018:

 Materials for recycling can be placed in the appropriate containers at the recycling centre on the west end pier.
 Donations towards the running of the centre are greatly appreciated and can be left in the honesty box at the centre.